paige-ingram/MusicPlayerApplication/README.md

 - As a user, I want to be able to create a new playlist.
 - As a user, I want to be able to add a song to my specified playlist.
 - As a user, I want to be able to remove a song from my specified playlist.
-- As a user, I want to be able to play a playlist.
-- As a user, I want to be able to pause a playlist.
-- As a user, I want to be able to skip a song in a playlist.
 - As a user, I want to be able to view a playlist.